ArvindKrPrajapati/ev-studios-assigment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.

+## how to run this project
+ pull this code, get inside project folder run command "npm i" and after that "ng s -o"

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.